AliElneklawy/OS-project-pintOS/Design documents/project 1.md

 ## Data structures

 1- In `thread.h`:
-  * Added to attributes to the thread struct.
+  * Added two attributes to the thread struct.
     - `nice`: determines how nice the thread is.
     - `recent_cpu`: measures the amount of time the thread spent on using the cpu.